 We left each day early in the morning with packed lunches & water bottles and did not return until dinner.
 The following are day hikes we went on.
 Click here to see the full list of day hikes available in the Valley.

-Bridalveil Falls Trail (our favorite), Lower Yosemite Falls Trail, Cook’s Meadow Loop, Mirror Lake Loop, Valley Loop Trail.
+Vernal Falls (our favorite), Lower Yosemite Falls Trail, Cook’s Meadow Loop, Mirror Lake Loop, Valley Loop Trail.

 Lodging in the Valley

 Half Dome Village (Formerly Curry Village): We stayed here for 2 nights.
 It is very efficient for families since everything is self-contained.
 There is one cafeteria that serves breakfast, lunch and dinner along with an outdoor pizza place.
 Kids can roam around the village on their scooters and bikes with little worry they will get lost.
 There are activities throughout the day, a swimming pool and an amphitheater.

 Curry Village has canvas tents with beds, log cabins, and a small lodge housing 18 individual rooms with private bathrooms.
 We stayed in the lodge portion of the village.
 Our friends stayed in a log cabin.
 If we were to return, we would stay in a log cabin for more privacy – the cabins are further away from the cafeteria and tents.

 Yosemite Valley Lodge: We stayed here for 2 nights after Half Dome Village.
-This hotel is not as pricey as the Majestic Yosemite Hotel (formerly known as the Ahwahnee Hotel) and we loved its proximity to the popular hikes.
+This hotel is not as pricey as the Majestic Yosemite Hotel (formerly known as the Ahwahnee Hotel).
+We loved its proximity to the popular hikes.
 Although still a rustic feel, it had more of a “hotel” feel than Half Dome Village as the rooms and grounds were more private.
 I recommend reserving the Family Room which is larger in size and has a balcony.